ashrasmun/neovim-config/README.md

 Make a copy of executable and call it `python3`, because noone relies on `py -3` unfortunatelly.
 Disable `python3` alias from Windows: https://stackoverflow.com/questions/58754860/cmd-opens-windows-store-when-i-type-python (aka "Zarządzaj aliasami wykonywania aplikacji").

+### powershell
+Set `NVIM_PS_LSP` variable to point to location where you unpacked PowerShellEditorServices.
+That way the config is path agnostic from machine to machine.

 ### lua

 After installation, path to `bin` directory needs to be set, example: